 Our primary sources of funds are deposits, borrowings, principal and interest payments on loans, mortgage-backed and other securities, and proceeds from sales of securities and loans.
 Deposit flows and mortgage prepayments, however, are greatly influenced by general interest rates, economic conditions and competition.
-At December 31, 2015, the Bank was able to borrow up to \$2,478.8 million from the FHLB-NY in Federal Home Loan Bank advances and letters of credit.
-As of December 31, 2015, the Bank had \$1,601.1 million outstanding in combined balances of FHLB-NY advances and letters of credit.
-At December 31, 2015, the Bank also has unsecured lines of credit with other commercial banks totaling \$60.0 million.
-In addition, Flushing Financial Corporation has junior subordinated debentures with a face amount of \$61.9 million and a carrying amount of \$29.0 million (which are included in Borrowed Funds) and the Bank had \$116.0 million in repurchase agreements to fund lending and investment opportunities.
+At December 31, 2016, the Bank was able to borrow up to \$2,703.1 million from the FHLB-NY in Federal Home Loan Bank advances and letters of credit.
+As of December 31, 2016, the Bank had \$1,506.4 million outstanding in combined balances of FHLB-NY advances and letters of credit.
+At December 31, 2015, the Bank also has unsecured lines of credit with other commercial banks totaling \$100.0 million.
+In addition, Flushing Financial Corporation has subordinated debentures totaling \$73.4 million and junior subordinated debentures with a face amount of \$61.9 million and a carrying amount of \$34.0 million (which are both included in Borrowed Funds).
 (See Note 9 of Notes to the Consolidated Financial Statements in Item 8 of this Annual Report.)
 Management believes its available sources of funds are sufficient to fund current operations.

 Our most liquid assets are cash and cash equivalents, which include cash and due from banks, overnight interest-earning deposits and federal funds sold with original maturities of 90 days or less.
 The level of these assets is dependent on our operating, financing, lending and investing activities during any given period.
-At December 31, 2015, cash and cash equivalents totaled \$42.4 million, an increase of \$8.1 million from December 31, 2014.
-We also held marketable securities available for sale with a market value of \$993.4 million at December 31, 2015.
+At December 31, 2016, cash and cash equivalents totaled \$35.9 million, a decrease of \$6.5 million from December 31, 2015.
+We also held marketable securities available for sale with a market value of \$861.4 million at December 31, 2016.

-At December 31, 2015, we had commitments to extend credit (principally real estate mortgage loans) of \$96.2 million and open lines of credit for borrowers (principally business lines of credit and home equity loan lines of credit) of \$232.5 million.
+At December 31, 2016, we had commitments to extend credit (principally real estate mortgage loans) of \$78.1 million and open lines of credit for borrowers (principally business lines of credit and home equity loan lines of credit) of \$244.6 million.
 Since generally all of the loan commitments are expected to be drawn upon, the total loan commitments approximate future cash requirements, whereas the amounts of lines of credit may not be indicative of our future cash requirements.
 The loan commitments generally expire in 90 days, while construction loan lines of credit mature within 18 months and home equity loan lines of credit mature within 10 years.
 We use the same credit policies in making commitments and conditional obligations as we do for on-balance-sheet instruments.

-Our total interest expense and operating expense in 2015 were \$49.7 million and \$97.7 million, respectively.
+Our total interest expense and operating expense in 2016 were \$53.9 million and \$118.6 million, respectively.

 We maintain three postretirement defined benefit plans for our employees: a noncontributory defined benefit pension plan which was frozen as of September 30, 2006, a contributory medical plan, and a noncontributory life insurance plan.
 The life insurance plan was amended to discontinue providing life insurance benefits to future retirees after January 1, 2010 and the medical plan was frozen as of January 1, 2011.
 We also maintain a noncontributory defined benefit plan for certain of our non-employee directors, which was frozen as of January 1, 2004.
 The employee pension plan is the only plan that we have funded.
-During 2015, we incurred cash expenditures of \$0.1 million for the medical and life insurance plans and \$0.1 million for the non-employee director plan; we did not make a contribution to the employee pension plan in 2015.
-We expect to pay similar amounts for these plans in 2015.
+During 2016, we incurred cash expenditures of \$0.1 million for the medical and life insurance plans and \$0.1 million for the non-employee director plan; we did not make a contribution to the employee pension plan in 2016.
+We expect to pay similar amounts for these plans in 2016.
 (See Note 12 of Notes to Consolidated Financial Statements in Item 8 of this Annual Report.)